maxim-pre/date-abase-frontend/README.md

 ## Front end

-My first goal with the front end was to make is so users can login and signup.
+My first goal with the front end was to make it so users can login and sign up.
 Our app was structured so that a user must be logged in to use the dating app, and when a user is not logged in they can only see the login and signup pages.

-I started off by creating an instance of axios that automatically grabs the JWT token from local storage.
+I started off by creating an instance of Axios that automatically grabs the JWT token from local storage.

 ```javascript
 const authAxios = axios.create({